 Offered: Fall, Spring.

+ANTH 301 - Ethnobotany (4)

+Ethnobotany focuses on intrinsic cultural knowledge of plants and their uses as foods, medicines, for tool-making, and in ritual practice.
+Basic plant biology and enthnobotanical field methods are also discussed.
+Cannot get credit for ANTH 301 and ENST 301.

+Prerequisite: ANTH 101 or ANTH 102 or ANTH 103 or ANTH 104 or ENST 200

+Offered: Alternate years

 ANTH 304 - Human Paleontology (4)

 Patterns in hominoid evolution, from primate beginnings to modern humans, are explored.
 Fossil records and artifacts are examined, with emphasis on anatomical and behavioral adaptations to changing environments.